quinterojose/KeePassCPEO/README.md

 ## Troubleshooting

 In case entries are corrupted or some other reason, KeePassCPEO saves settings to the local computer.
-The settings file can be found at %appdata%\Roaming\KeePassCPEO\KeePassCPEO.Config.xml.
+The settings file can be found at `%appdata%\Roaming\KeePassCPEO\KeePassCPEO.Config.xml`.